Financial-Times/origami/apps/astro-website/src/content/documents/components/customisation.md

 description: Decide if you should customise a component for your project, learn the ways a component may be customised, and avoid other approaches which may be unreliable.
 cta: Read more about how to customise components

-# Redirect from previous branding page
-redirect_from:
-  - /docs/components/branding/

 # Navigation config
 nav_display: true
 nav_label: Customisation